incwadi-warehouse/core/README.md

 - bin/build - Runs the PHPUnit coverage report, generates stats and checks for code standard violations and fixes them partially.
 - bin/dump - Starts the Dump Server.
 - bin/setup - Installs the app.
-- bin/update - Stats the update process.
+- bin/update - Starts the update process.
 - bin/backup - Makes a dump of the database.

 ## Branches